Mohamed02Emad/Mo-KMP-base-code/README.md

 For preferences handling, I've implemented injection, simply inject "AppPreferences" anywhere in your code and start using it.

 To add more keys to preferences, navigate to `commonMain/.../core/local/preferences/AppPreferences` and add the keys in the companion object.
 Utilize setters and getters to save your data.

+### 3- database (SQLite Delight)

+At `commonMain/sqldelight`, you can write your queries and schema definitions.
+It's recommended to read more about `sqldelight` before using it.
+Additionally, it has been injected as "Database".

+### 4- API (Ktor)

+The `KtorClient` is provided for making API requests.
+Inject it in any class and use methods inside (post, delete, get, put, postWithMultipart, putWithMultipart, handleRequestState).

+#### Important

+- All methods except for "handleRequestState" do not need further explanation.
+- `handleRequestState` takes the response from other methods and returns a `RequestState`.
+Possible request states are:
+  - "Error" with a message
+  - "Loading"
+  - "Success" with data
+  - "NotAuthorized" with a message.

+#### Note

+- Ensure that all your responses inherit from "BaseResponse".
+- All your view models should inherit from "BaseViewModel" where you can find a method to handle your request state.
+Simply pass your request state to it, and it will provide callbacks in many useful situations.

+### 5- Navigation

+#### For Android Only

+1. Go to `commonMain/core/navigation/graph`.
+2. Add all your screens there, similar to the already added screens.
+3. Navigate to `android/core/navigation`.
+4. Read the method names in the navigation helper, and you will understand how to navigate.

+### 6-SharedViewModel

+To use the `SharedViewModel` anywhere in the app, inject a class called `SharedStates`.
+Utilize the method `get()` like this: `sharedStates.get()`.
+This will provide you with the singleton instance of the `SharedViewModel`.

+The `SharedViewModel` includes a method called `getStartDestination`.
+Currently, it is not in use, but it will be developed further in the future.
+It's intended to control which graph is active (main graph or auth graph), although currently, there is only one graph.